hadamlenz/simplesamlphp-module-aggregator2/README.md

     * `http://www.w3.org/2001/04/xmldsig-more#rsa-sha512`

-    *Note*: this option defaults to `http://www.w3.org/2000/09/xmldsig#rsa-sha256.`.
-For backwards compatibility it is possible to set it to `http://www.w3.org/2000/09/xmldsig#rsa-sha1`, however, it is recommended to use another algorithm as SHA1 is considered broken.
+    *Note*: this option defaults to `http://www.w3.org/2000/09/xmldsig#rsa-sha1` for backwards compatibility.
+However, it is recommended to use another algorithm as SHA1 is considered broken.

 * `RegistrationInfo`:   Allows to specify information about the registrar of the generated metadata.
 Please refer to the [MDRPI extension](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-rpi) document for further information.